lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 # About

-The International Orogenic Lherzolite Conference aims to bring together specialists in mantle processes to key orogenic mantle (and related rocks) outcrops worldwide and to share and discuss the latest advances in the processes operating in the upper mantle and at the transition between the upper mantle and the lower crust.
+The International Orogenic Lherzolite Conference aims to bring together specialists in mantle processes to key orogenic mantle peridotites (and related rocks) outcrops worldwide and to share and discuss the latest advances in the processes operating in the upper mantle and at the transition between the upper mantle and the lower crust.

 ## History

 The first International Orogenic Lherzolite meeting was held in Montpellier (France) in 1990 around the Lherz peridotite outcrop in the French Pyrenees.
 Since then, a total of 6 Orogenic Lherzolite conferences have been held around the world:

 1. 1990 - Montpellier (France) - Lherz peridotite in the French Pyrenees.
-2. 1995 - Granada (Spain) - Ronda and Beni Bousera peridotites...
+2. 1995 - Granada (Spain) - Ronda (Betic Codillera, Spain) and Beni Bousera (Rif Mountains, Morocco) orogenic peridotites.
-3. 1999 - Pavia (Italy) - Ivrea, Malenco... peridotite outcrops
+3. 1999 - Pavia (Italy) - Ivrea, Malenco, Lanzo, Erro-Tobio peridotite outcrops
-4. 2002 - Samani (Japan) - Horoman Peridotite Complex in Hokkaido
+4. 2002 - Samani (Japan) - Horoman Peridotite Complex in Hokkaido, deep-seated plutonic and metamorphic rocks of the Hidaka Metamorphic Belt, Hayachine and Miyamori ultramafic complexes (Kitakami mountains, NE Honshu island), and deep-seated xenoliths from the Southwest Japan Arc
-5. 2008 - Shasta City in California (USA) - Josephine and Trinity peridotites.
+5. 2008 - Shasta City, California (USA) - Josephine and Trinity (western USA) peridotites.
 6. 2014 - Marrakech (Morocco) - Beni Bousera peridotite and Middle and Anti-Atlas mantle xenoliths and ophiolites.
 # Practical information